-Early Childhood through Grade 6 Certification, Elementary, Secondary, All-Level, Montessori (Early Childhood and Elementary I), Multisensory, and Distance Learning
+Early Childhood through Grade 6 Certification, Elementary, Secondary, All-Level, Montessori (Early Childhood and Elementary I), Multisensory, and Distance Learning teaching strategies, and enhancing the delivery of instruction to students.
+The goal of the program is to equip educators to become servant leaders within the school setting.

-The Master of Arts in Teaching program (M.A.T.) has been established to enhance the professional development of teachers who are committed to excellence in the classroom.
-The M.A.T. program is designed for individuals who are interested in pursuing either a master's degree or a master's degree and teacher certification.
-The program is focused on improving expertise in content areas, effective teaching strategies, and enhancing the delivery of instruction to students.
-The goal of the M.A.T. program is to equip educators to become servant leaders within the school setting.
+The Master of Arts in Teaching program has been established to enhance the professional development of teachers who are committed to excellence in the classroom.
+The program is designed for individuals who are interested in pursuing either a master's degree or a master's degree and teacher certification.
+The program is focused on improving expertise in content areas, effective